Ozer0x777/Loki-binary/README.md

 To use Loki, simply run the loki command followed by the path to the file or directory to be scanned:

-    loki /path/to/file_or_directory
+    loki.exe /path/to/file_or_directory

 By default, Loki will scan the specified file or directory recursively.
 If you want to scan only the top-level directory, you can use the -n or --no-recursive option.

 Loki also supports specifying a signature file that defines the IOCs to be searched for.
 To use a signature file, use the -s or --signature option followed by the path to the signature file:

-    loki /path/to/file_or_directory -s /path/to/signature_file.yml
+    loki.exe /path/to/file_or_directory -s /path/to/signature_file.yml

 The signature file is a YAML file that defines the IOCs to be searched for.
 The file consists of a list of rules, each of which defines a single IOC.
 The following rule types are currently supported: